mcfletch/audiodatasets/README.rst

 * This is intended for use on Linux servers and it is expected that you will be using the library to feed a machine learning system (not necessary, but that's sort of the point of collecting these datasets)
+* MIT license for the software, but please note that the datasets themselves are generally for non-commercial use only

 Features
 --------